-For the reasons noted previously in this document, RIPTA does not conduct a project solicitation process for the investment of its Section 5310, 5311, or 5339 funds.
+RIPTA has not conducted a project solicitation process for the investment of its Section 5310, 5311, or 5339 funds in recent years.
 The last competitive selection process for Section 5317 funds was completed in 2012.
-Rhode Island's program of projects (POP) is incorporated into the state's Transportation Improvement Program (TIP), which currently is updated on an annual basis through a process managed by the state's Division of Planning.

-The programming of FTA funds into the POP occurs through an ongoing, multi-step process that includes periodic listening sessions with municipalities and stakeholder organizations, an internal capital development planning process, the Coordinated Plan development process, the intercity bus service consultation process, solicitation of input from the Accessible Transportation Advisory Committee and RIPTA Riders Alliance, and a formal TIP development process managed by the Rhode Island Division of Planning with the substantial participation of RIPTA and RIDOT's Office of Transit, input from the Transportation Advisory Committee, and, ultimately, approval of State Planning Council.
-This planning process also takes into account projects, needs, and trends referenced in the state's Long Range
+Rhode Island's Program of Projects (POP) is incorporated into the STIP, which is updated through a process managed by the state's Division of Planning with the substantial participation of RIPTA and RIDOT's Office of Transit, input from the TAC, and, ultimately, approval of SPC.

-Transportation Plan, updated every four years with input from elected officials, municipal staff, public and private agency representatives, transportation stakeholders, and the general public representing both urban and rural communities throughout Rhode Island.
-In keeping with FTA requirements, RIPTA provides public notice that it relies on the state's TIP development process for public involvement in the development of its Program of Projects.
+The programming of FTA funds into the POP occurs through an ongoing, multi-step process that includes periodic listening sessions with municipalities and stakeholder organizations, an internal capital development planning process, the Coordinated Plan development process, the intercity bus service consultation process, solicitation of input from the ATAC and RI Transit Riders, and the formal STIP development process.
+It also takes into account projects, needs, and trends referenced in the state's LRTP, which is updated periodically and most recently adopted in December 2020, with input from elected officials, municipal staff, public and private agency representatives, transportation stakeholders, and the general public representing both urban and rural communities throughout Rhode Island.
+In keeping with FTA requirements, RIPTA provides public notice that it relies on the STIP development process for public involvement in the development of its POP.

-Transfer of funds
+Transfer of Funds

-RIPTA does not transfer Section 5310, Section 5311, Section 5317, or Section 5339 program funds to other programs, not does it transfer other program funds to these programs.
-Should RIPTA determine that a transfer should be made, it would be carried out in accordance with the provisions of relevant program circulars.
+RIPTA does not currently transfer Section 5310, 5311, 5317, or 5339 program funds to other programs, nor does it transfer other program funds to these programs.
+Should RIPTA decide to transfer funds in the future, the agency would carry out these activities in accordance with the provisions of relevant program circulars.